The Ballad of Wallis Island: Plot

 Herb and Nell bring Charles to spend a joyful "Seamen's Day" on the beach, writing wishes on sky lanterns and releasing them at sunset.
 Later, Herb tells Nell that he is still in love with her, but she reveals she is pregnant and accuses him of fixating on their past.
 Leaving a real lock of her hair for an understanding Charles, who urges her to continue writing music, Nell departs.

 Lashing out at Charles, Herb packs his things, including his old guitar, and storms off in the rain.
-He leaves his bags with Amanda, who has learned about his music from her teenage son, but returns to Charles's house.
+With no boat available to ferry him off the island, he leaves his bags with Amanda, who has learned about his music from her teenage son, and returns to Charles's house.
 Michael arrives in the morning to collect Nell's money—after Charles lied to him that the gig took place early—and lectures Herb about his pursuit of Nell and the sorry state of his musical career.

 When a despondent Herb wades out to retrieve one of the lanterns, Charles assumes he is trying to commit suicide and tries to save him, but Herb rescues Charles instead.
 Having arranged the show for the fifth anniversary of Marie's death, Charles accepts that forcing a McGwyer Mortimer reunion was a mistake and offers to pay Herb regardless.
-However, the message on the sky lantern reveals Charles’ love for Marie, inspiring Herb to play the show and invite Amanda on Charles's behalf.
+However, the message on the sky lantern reveals Charles' love for Marie, inspiring Herb to play the show and invite Amanda on Charles's behalf.
 Herb performs for them late into the night, dedicating a final song to Marie.

 The next day, Herb thanks Charles as they part ways, hugging him goodbye.
 After returning home, Charles discovers that Herb left the money and his guitar, signed with his real name—"Your biggest fan, Chris Pinner".
 Amanda arrives, dressed for a game of tennis.
+Motoring away from the island on a boat, Chris opens the suitcase that the money was in to reveal it now only holds his favorite apples that Charles gifted him in the beginning.
+Chris smiles, tosses one in his hand, and takes a big bite.
 As the credits play, Chris, no longer using his stage name, records a new folk song, "The Ballad of Wallis Island".